 The rule in the bond market is “buy clean, pay dirty.”
 To comprehend this phrase, you must understand how bonds are priced and how they accrue interest.
 A bond’s price can vary over time because of changes to prevailing interest rates or to the issuer’s credit rating.
 Accrued interest also has an effect, but only on dirty prices.
+Simple rule: clean price is the bond price without interest, while the dirty price is the bond plus interest.
 Keeping the two types of pricing clear will help you avoid confusion when you trade bonds.

 The interest a bond will pay out builds every day until the payment date.
 The time between interest payments is the accrual period.
 Many U.S. bonds pay interest semi-annually.
 You can figure the amount of accrued interest on a bond by multiplying the number of days since the last payment by the daily interest rate and the bond face value.
 Bonds have different “day count conventions” that can affect the number of interest-bearing days in the accrual period.
 On the interest payment date, a bond's accrued interest resets to zero.